 Slovenia and Slovakia went up two spots each over the course of the month as Slovenia had the 12th lowest rate in April and the 10th lowest rate in May while Slovakia went from the 14th lowest rate in April to the 12th lowest rate in May.
 Luxembourg, Sweden, Finland, France, Spain, and Portugal each rose one spot over the month.
 Conversely, Lithuania dropped the most even though its rate stayed steady by being bested by three states over the course of the month.
 Bulgaria was bested by two and went from 11th lowest rate to 13th, while Denmark, the Netherlands, Belgium, Ireland, Malta, the United Kingdom, and Czechia were each bested by one state.

-Over the course of the year, Austria (from 9th lowest rates to 6th lowest rates), Slovenia (from 13th to 10th), and Cyprus (from 23rd to 2oth) each rose the most besting three states each.
+Over the course of the year, Austria (from 9th lowest rates to 6th lowest rates), Slovenia (from 13th to 10th), and Cyprus (from 23rd to 20th) each rose the most besting three states each.
 Luxembourg (from 4th to 2nd), France (from 10th to 8th), and Bulgaria (from 15th to 13th) each bested two states, while Germany, Sweden, the Netherlands, Spain, Portugal, and Poland each bested one.
 On the flip side, Lithuania was bested by eight states going from having the lowest rate to the 9th lowest rate even though its rate has remained steady over the year.
-Slovakia (from 8th to 12th) was bested by four, Latvia (12th to 15th) by three, Czechia (from 20th to 22nd), and Malta, the United Kingdom, Italy, and Hungary were each bested by one.
+Slovakia (from 8th to 12th) was bested by four, Latvia (12th to 15th) by three, Czechia (from 20th to 22nd) by two, and Malta, the United Kingdom, Italy, and Hungary were each bested by one.

 For reference, the United States' ten-year note was at 2.98% in May 2018, 2.53% in April 2019, and 2.39% in May 2019, meaning that only Italy, Poland, Hungary, Greece, and Romania have higher rates than the US.
 Japan's ten-year rate was at 0.05% in May 2018, -0.04% in April 2019, and -0.06% in May 2019 being bested only by Germany.